thedeedawg/unlocked-profile-ats/README.md

 # Unlocked Profile (American Truck Simulator)

-*Unlocked Profile* will unlock/discover all cities, truck dealers, and recruitment agencies from the start, so you don't have to.
+*Unlocked Profile* will unlock/discover all cities, truck dealers, recruitment agencies, and viewpoints from the start, so you don't have to.
 This repo contains the source files for both the *Base Game* and *DLC* edition of this mod.

 ## Installation